satya954/DevOps-Tools-QA/Kubernetes.md

 				## Scenarios Based Questions & Answers ##

+## IMP Q1: How do you recover a lost Kubernetes cluster if the etcd data is corrupted?
+**A**: Check if etcd snapshots were taken (etcdctl snapshot restore).
+If a snapshot isn’t available, attempt disaster recovery by:
+i.
+Scaling down control plane nodes. ii.
+Checking if any nodes still have valid etcd data. iii.
+Restoring from a secondary backup system.
+If all else fails, rebuild the cluster and reapply workloads from stored YAML files or Helm charts.

+## IMP Q2: Your Kubernetes nodes are in Ready state, but pods are not scheduling.
+What do you check?
+**A**: kubectl describe node <node-name> → Look for taints & tolerations issues. kubectl get events -A → Check for insufficient resources (CPU, memory). kubectl get pods -o wide → Ensure pods are not stuck in Pending state due to scheduling constraints.
+Node affinity rules (requiredDuringSchedulingIgnoredDuringExecution) could be misconfigured.
+Check API server logs if nodes aren't communicating properly.

+## IMP Q3: How do you troubleshoot intermittent network failures between Kubernetes pods?
+**A**: Run ``kubectl exec -it <pod> -- ping <target-pod>`` to check connectivity.
+Verify ``kubectl get pods -o wide`` to ensure pods are on the correct nodes.
+``kubectl describe networkpolicy`` to check if Network Policies are blocking traffic.
+Check the CNI plugin (Calico, Flannel, Cilium) logs for any failures.
+Use tcpdump or wireshark on the node to inspect dropped packets.
+Enable Kubernetes Debugging with ephemeral containers (kubectl debug).

 ## Q1: What happens if the k8s master node and worker node firewall gets broken?
 **A:**  Existing pods will continue running, but you can't deploy new workloads or updates.
 API server can't communicate with worker nodes, breaking cluster management capabilities.